clicon/clicon/README.md

 CLICON
 ======

-CLICON is a software suite for configuration management including CLI generation, transaction support, YANG, NETCONF and embedded databases.
+CLICON is an automatic configuration manager including CLI generation, transaction support, YANG, NETCONF and embedded databases.

 Presentations and tutorial is found on the [CLICON project